Aidan Cooney

 Aidan Cooney is an Irish radio presenter.
-He was a presenter of Ireland AM on TV3 from 1999 to 2018.
-He has since began hosting a weekday show on Q102, called Q Breakfast from 7am to 10am.
+He was a presenter of Ireland AM on TV3 (now Virgin Media Television) from 1999 to 2018.
+He has since began hosting on radio formerly as a breakfast show and weekend show host on Dublin’s Q102. since late August 2025 he’s been presenting a weekend radio show on Sundays from 2-6pm on Ireland’s Classic Hits Radio since August 2025.

 Ireland AM

 Cooney joined the Ireland AM team in 1999 for its first broadcast.
 He anchored the sports bulletins in between running in and out of the studio kitchen where he interviewed various chefs and also helped preparing the food.

 Cooney took part in a “Eat less, move more” three month challenge on Ireland AM designed to make him lose part his excess weight, he also underwent laboratory tests.

 In 2010, Cooney spoke to Paul Galvin in his first full interview since Galvin was given an eight-week ban from the CCCC.

 In 2018, Cooney was absent for several weeks from the show, before it was later confirmed that he had parted ways with the show.
 Presenter Mark Cagney, who departed the programme in 2019, paid tribute to Cooney on his last show saying that Cooney "was a integral part of the band.
 We did not get to say goodbye to him the way we wanted to and to thank him the way we wanted to for circumstances I can't go in to here and they're not really relevant."